-We visited the largest mission, Mission San José y San Miguel de Aguayo as well as Mission Nuestra Señora de la Purísma Concepción de Acuña.
+We visited the largest mission, Mission San José as well as Mission Concepción.
 The park office at Mission San José is a great starting point for learning about the history of the missions in San Antonio.

-King William neighborhood and Guenther House
+King William Neighborhood and Guenther House

-The King William historic district of San Antonio is just south of downtown.
-This area was settled by the Germans and features stunning Victorian mansions that are beautifully decorated for the holidays.
+The King William Historic District of San Antonio is just south of downtown.
+This area was settled by the Germans and features stunning Victorian mansions that are impressively well-preserved and also are beautifully decorated for the holidays.

 Briscoe Western Art Museum

-We weren’t quite sure what to expect from this museum, but we were pleasantly surprised.
-My son’s favorite exhibit was the Alamo diorama, since he is learning all about Texas history in school.
+We weren’t quite sure what to expect from the Briscoe Western Art Museum, but we were pleasantly surprised.
+My son’s favorite exhibit was the Alamo diorama since he was learning all about Texas history in school.
 He enjoyed walking around the display and sharing extensive details of the battle.

-Where to Stay in San Antonio
+Where to stay in San Antonio

 Many visitors choose to stay at hotels on the River Walk, and that’s the perfect choice.
 These are some of the properties we recommend: